breatheco-de/main-documentation/README.md

 # Welcome to BreatheCode

 Hello, my name is [Alejandro Sanchez](https://alesanchezr.com) I'm the founder of BreatheCode, thank you for taking the time to read this!
-BreatheCode's mission is to **create tools to improve the way code is taught**.
-It combines coding+teaching practices to **accelerate the way junior developers learn and evolve**.
+BreatheCode's mission is to **accelerate the way junior developers learn and evolve** using technology.

+To acomposh that

 ## How to contribute
 You can contribute to BreatheCode in two different ways: